ldc-developers/ldc/README.md

 ### From a pre-built package

-Some Linux and OS X package managers include recent versions of LDC, so manually installing it might not be necessary.
+##### Linux and OS X

+Some package managers include recent versions of LDC, so manually installing it might not be necessary.
 For several platforms, there are also stand-alone binary builds available at the [GitHub release page](https://github.com/ldc-developers/ldc/releases).

 | Distribution | Command               |